German Pickle Ornament Story- How did the Green Pickle Ornament Tradition Start?

 There is another story, about a Bavarian-born Civil War soldier, Private John C Lower, who was captured and held in a Confederate Army prison camp.
 On Christmas Eve, the starving Private begged the guard for a pickle.
 He claimed it saved his life, and every year from then on he hid a pickle in his Christmas tree…

-German Pickle Ornaments
+German Pickle Ornament Tradition

 It doesn’t matter where your pickle comes from!
 Frankly, I’m planning on getting a Yodeling Pickle, just to vex my mom!

 (PS The city of Berrien Springs MI, aka The Christmas Pickle Capitol of the World actually held a Christmas Pickle Festival each year (I’m not seeing it in this year’s calendar… Can anyone confirm that it still exists?)
 That sound like a lot of fun to me.)